-- 10.5.1.
-All entry fees not paid to Rodeo Secretary are to be received in the WPRA office by Tuesday 3:00pm MT following the end of the rodeo. - 10.5.2.
-Contestants shall refer to the official publication of the WPRA, the PRCA's Pro Rodeo Sports News (PSN) and the WPRA Website www.wpra.com for closing dates of entry. - 10.5.3.
+10.5.1.
+All entry fees not paid to Rodeo Secretary are to be received in the WPRA office by Tuesday 3:00pm MT following the end of the rodeo.
+Entry fees not paid in full by this time will be assessed a late fine and member is at risk of being made ineligible.

+10.5.2.
+Contestants shall refer to the official publication of the WPRA, the PRCA's Pro Rodeo Sports News (PSN) and the WPRA Website www.wpra.com for closing dates of entry.

+10.5.3.
 Member must give her member number when entering a rodeo.
-A member will be responsible for the entry fee money of any girl she enters. - 10.5.4.
+A member will be responsible for the entry fee money of any girl she enters.

+10.5.4.
 Contestants competing at the rodeo must pay entry fees to the rodeo secretary at the rodeo or entry fees must be received in the WPRA office by 3:00 PM Mountain Time, Tuesday following the end of the rodeo.

-- 10.5.4.1.
-Contestants turning out of a rodeo must have entry fees paid in the WPRA office by 3:00 PM Mountain Time, Tuesday following the end of the rodeo. - 10.5.4.2.
-Contestant must notify rodeo secretary of method of entry fee payment. - 10.5.5.
-The official rodeo secretary will take the entry fees, handle the payoff, and be responsible to send the WPRA results into the WPRA Office. - 10.5.6.
-Arena secretaries may ask contestants to show WPRA membership card at time entry fees are paid. - 10.5.7.
-WPRA office will be responsible for nonpayment of entry fees by WPRA members. - 10.5.8.
-A contestant must enter an entire rodeo, not by go round. - 10.5.9.
-Reserved
+10.5.4.1.
+Contestants turning out of a rodeo must have entry fees paid in the WPRA office by 3:00 PM Mountain Time, Tuesday following the end of the rodeo.

+10.5.4.2.
+Contestant must notify rodeo secretary of method of entry fee payment.

+10.5.5.
+The official rodeo secretary will take the entry fees, handle the payoff, and be responsible to send the WPRA results into the WPRA Office.

+10.5.6.
+Arena secretaries may ask contestants to show WPRA membership card at time entry fees are paid.

+10.5.7.
+WPRA office will be responsible for nonpayment of entry fees by WPRA members.

+10.5.8.
+A contestant must enter an entire rodeo, not by go round.